What will the change mean for students?

 Why has it taken so long for Yukon College to offer its own degrees?

-Yukon College plans to introduce its first made-in-Yukon degree program in 2017.
-Although the College has been able to grant degrees since 2009, we would like an external Quality Assurance (QA) Board to be in place.
+Yukon College plans to introduce its first made-in-Yukon degree program in 2018.
+Although the College has been permitted by legislation to grant degrees since 2009, we were waiting for an external Quality Assurance (QA) Board to be in place.
 This ensures that our degrees are appropriately recognized and transferrable, providing the best possible value for our students.
 For QA, there is no board in any of the territories and it could be costly to set one up with only a single institution to oversee.
-Government of Yukon has decided to use Campus Alberta Quality Council's external quality assurance process.
+Government of Yukon has chosen to use Campus Alberta Quality Council's external quality assurance process.

 What new programs will the university offer?